This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Try these steps:

-- Use budget options like seed starting kits for herbs like lavender or dill.
+- Grab a seed starting kit for herbs like lavender or dill—it’s affordable and fun.

-- Place pots on sunny windowsills or balconies to attract pollinators.
+- Place your pots on sunny spots like windowsills or balconies to keep pollinators buzzing nearby, which is a rewarding experience.

 Frequently Asked Questions (FAQs)